TomasHubelbauer/vscode-markdown-link-suggestions/todo/research-collapsing.md

 [`FoldingRangeProvider`](https://code.visualstudio.com/docs/extensionAPI/vscode-api#FoldingRangeProvider)
 can be used to hide the `(target)` portion, but we probably cannot remove the `[` (and it makes no sense to remove just the `]` with the `(target)` range).

-`DocumentLinkProvider` can be used to make the `link` range in the syntax clickable.